donutteam/npm-eslint-config/README.md

 # Donut Team ESLint Config
 This is an ESLint config that makes a few basic extensions to `eslint:recommended` that make your code actually readable.

-Rationale for each decision can be found within [index.js](https://github.com/donutteam/eslint-config/blob/main/index.js).

-This configuration can be used for Node.js *or* Browser targetting code.
-It also opts into [Mocha](https://mochajs.org/) globals for tests.
+This configuration can be used for Node.js *or* Browser targeting code.

 ## Installation
 Since this is just a linter config, you probably want to install it with `--save-dev`: